kczepiec/Travel/README.md

 # Travel

 (>‿◠)✌ Hello everyone!
-It's my first project using Zurb Foundation.
+This is my first project using Zurb Foundation.

 ➊ HTML
 ➋ CSS